 Dementia can cause people to feel unsafe or insecure, and to have difficulty finding ways on their own to feel happiness.
 This means it’s up to their loved ones to support them in these areas.
 This is even more difficult during a time when we ourselves might feel worried or unsure about what the future holds.

-Here are 5 quick tips for coping during a sheltering in place.
+Here are 5 quick tips for coping during a time of quarentine.

 Avoid turning on the news during times of day that are particularly difficult for your loved one.